The government has announced major changes to the way local services will be provided in the future. Find out more.

 Hampshire County Council, Portsmouth and Southampton City Councils and the Isle of Wight are included in the government’s priority programme for devolution.

-The proposed changes will create one large strategic authority for the whole of Hampshire and the Isle of Wight, led by an elected mayor.
+The proposed changes would create one large strategic authority for the whole of Hampshire and the Isle of Wight, led by an elected mayor.

 This would mean a transfer of powers and funding from national to local government.
 There would be greater control over important areas for our region, such as: